Step by Step Baby Shower Diaper Cake Instructions Video

 Diaper cake instructions:

-Start rolling the disposable baby diapers beginning at the waist, secure with one of the small rubber bands in the center of the roll.
-If your friend knows that she's having a baby girl, consider using colorful, matching ponytail elastics rather than rubber bands.
+Start rolling the diapers (disposable or cotton) beginning at the waist, secure with one of the small rubber bands in the center of the roll.
+If a baby girl is expected, consider using colorful, matching ponytail elastics in place of rubber bands.

 When shopping for your diapers for your diaper cake recipe, look for ones with pictures and print that will work with your party’s theme.
 For instance, if the shower is for a baby girl, you will want to buy diapers with pink print and blue for a baby boy.
 Roll enough diapers for the first tier so that the first layer will fit on your cake plate and still allow the lace edges of your doily to peek out.
 Some diaper cake instructions call for a specific number of diapers, but I find that it's impossible to count on these numbers.
 My findings were that for a standard size cake plate, you can count on 20-25 diapers depending on how tightly you roll them and the brand of disposables that you buy as some are thicker than others.
 I generally roll a pile and then proceed to step #2 in our diaper cake instructions.